filakhtov/gentoo-use-docs/dev-python/pygobject.md

 It is safe to disable the flag.

+### libffi
+Pass the `--with-ffi` option to the configure script.
+Use the `libffi` library to provide an ability to directly call into underlying C libraries.

+This flag should normally be enabled, because Glib an GObject Introspection are dependent on `libffi` anyway.

 ### test
 Prepare an environment, start a new Xvfb session and execute the `make check` command inside of it when the main build is completed.
 Run a test suite provided with the source code.
 This will extend a build time.